nnoel2626/e15/independent-study/README.md

 ### * migration

-+ Again, we need to set the path in the boot method the boot method on the ContactFormService file.
++ Again, we need to set the path in the boot method on the ContactFormService file.

 ``` PHP
     $this->loadMigrationsFrom(__DIR__.'/database/migrations');